Junius George Groves: Life and career

 Groves purchased and shipped produce—most famously potatoes—throughout North America.
 His other financial ventures included owning and operating a general goods store in Edwardsville, stock in mines in Indian Territory and New Mexico, and stock in Kansas banks; he also founded or co-founded the Negro Business League, the Pleasant Hill Baptist Church, the Kaw Valley Potato Association, and the Sunflower State Agricultural Association.
 Booker T. Washington, who featured Groves in his book The Negro in Business (1907), had high praise for him, describing Groves as "our most successful Negro farmer."

 By 1902, Groves was considered the "Potato King of the World".
 His superior methods led to the production of 721,500 bushels of the crop in a single year, out-producing anyone else in the world to that point.
 His worth was estimated at $80,000 in 1904 and at $300,000 in 1915; he is considered one of the most prosperous black Americans of the late nineteenth and early twentieth centuries.
 At the height of his success, he had constructed a 22-room mansion equipped with the latest comforts of the era.

 Groves utilized his wealth and influence to combat racism.
 During the growing season, as many as 50 laborers—both black and white—worked on his farm.
 He founded a black American community center in Edwardsville and a golf course for black citizens, perhaps the first of its kind in the country.

 Groves died of a heart attack at the age of 66.
 His funeral, one local newspaper reported, was the "largest ever in Edwardsville"; he is thought to be buried in Groves Cemetery, near the community center he founded.

+Marriage and family

+Junius Groves married Matilda Stewart in Jackson County, Missouri, on May 9, 1880.
+12 of 15 of the couple's children lived to adulthood.

+1.)
+Charles Groves (April 14, 1881 – April 10, 1912).

+Charles first married Perle Jones, daughter of G.W.
+Jones, the first African American male to serve as the County Attorney for Graham County, Kansas.
+Charles' second marriage was to Eliza Poston.

+2.)
+Walter Purtee Groves (August 19, 1882 – April 10, 1970).

+Walter married British-American Alice Anderson, daughter of American actor and entertainer Arthur Abool Anderson.

+3.)
+Frederick Elzra Groves (December 31, 1883 – August 1968).

+4.)
+Ida M. Groves (April 1885 – aft.
+1930).

+5.)
+Ora Andrew Groves (November 5, 1886 – September 1970).